Bushnell Park: History

 But six years later the park still had not taken shape.
 Reverend Bushnell asked his good friend and Hartford native, Frederick Law Olmsted, to design the layout of the park.
 Olmsted, however, was occupied at the time with the double-duty of designing of New York City's Central Park and Springfield, Massachusetts' Forest Park, and thus declined the offer.
 Olmsted recommended Jacob Weidenmann, a Swiss-born landscape architect and botanist.
 Weidenmann's plan for the park included graceful paths and clusters of trees that shielded strollers from the sounds of the city, and enhanced the presence of the Park River which flowed through the park.

 Later additions to the park include: the statue of Israel Putnam in 1874, sculpted by John Quincy Adams Ward; the statue of Horace Wells in 1875, sculpted by Truman Howe Bartlett; the Soldiers and Sailors Memorial Arch, designed by George Keller in 1886 to commemorate those who fought in the American Civil War; the Corning Fountain in 1899, with sculpture by J. Massey Rhind; the 1914 carousel in 1974 (with a Wurlitzer #153 Band Organ providing the music); and the performance pavilion in 1995.

 As a result of seasonal flooding and pollution, and especially after damage from the great flood of 1936, the Park River was buried in underground conduits, and a main feature of the park was lost.
 A pond was later added to return a water feature to the park.
 Since 2017, the Bushnell Park Pond has been home to Horace, a territorial Great Blue Heron, lovingly named by the local 06103 community to commemorate both Horace Wells, and Horace Bushnell.
-Some locals have also given the Great Blue Heron the nickname of Larry.

 Today Bushnell Park is a focal point in downtown Hartford, and it is the site of several festivals and music events each year.